Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Theory Methodology

-where superscripts denote the same meaning as above.
-It can be noted that each $\Omega_v^{(m,n)}$ component will have parts carrying Core and Valence correlations separately.

-In this case, we can determine the $E1_{PV}$ amplitude as the transition amplitude of $O\equiv \lambda_2 H_w + \lambda_3 D $ between the initial perturbed state to the final unperturbed state or between the initial unperturbed state to the final perturbed state (see Eqs. (\ref{eq8a}) and (\ref{eq8b})). i.e.
+where $|\Psi_v^{(m,n)} \rangle $ considers $m$ orders of $H_W$ and $n$ orders of $D$.
+In this case, we can determine the $E1_{\text{PV}}$ amplitude as the transition amplitude of $O\equiv \lambda_2 H_W + \lambda_3 D $ between the initial perturbed state to the final unperturbed state or between the initial unperturbed state to the final perturbed state (see Eqs. (\ref{eq8a}) and (\ref{eq8b})). i.e.

 or